Aldaviva/DryerDuty/Readme.md

 </tbody>
 </table>

+### Dryer

 <p><img src=".github/images/dryer-wiring-diagram.jpg" alt="Dryer wiring diagram" /></p>

-The motor clamp sensor attaches to the light blue wire that connects the Push To Start Relay to the Drive Motor.
+The 60A motor clamp sensor attaches to the light blue wire that connects the Push To Start Relay to the Drive Motor.

-The light clamp sensor attaches to the orange wire that connects the NC terminal of the door switch to the drum lamp.
+The 5A light clamp sensor attaches to the orange wire that connects the NC terminal of the door switch to the drum lamp.

 <a id="installation"></a>
 ## Installation